 Standing out by appearing as a uniform group - e.g. having several performers wear the same or similar uniform-like costumes of a more ordinary shape and colour is another option (like in the case of Kamchàtka - the people with suitcases, described in the previous chapter).

-Some say that matters and having seen Royal de Luxe's giant puppets that find it hard to manoeuvre across London's Trafalgar square, I couldn't agree more.20
+matters and having seen Royal de Luxe's giant puppets that find it hard to manoeuvre across London's Trafalgar square, I couldn't agree more.20 or faster pace than the environment.